 First thing first, we need to get rid of the lotus seeds’ skin.

 In a pot, bring water to boil.
 Add lotus seeds and alkaline water.
 Once alkaline water is added, the water will turn brown (must be the color from the lotus seed skin).
 The use of alkaline water is to soften the lotus seed skin so that it can be removed easily.
+As you can see some of the skin has came off.
+Boil for 10 minutes.
+Remove from heat.
+Btw, notice the green stems?
+You need to remove them later.

 Remove skin by rubbing under running water or in a large bowl filled with clean water.
 Make sure to remove the tip and stem of lotus seed if any.
 It’s here that you wish you have extra hands.
 Sis and me took 2 hours to remove the lotus seed skin!
 My sis use the rubbing under running water method while I pick the skin out one by one under running water.